Skip to content

-Music is good for the soul and there are plenty of options of easy listening from the island of Ireland.
+Music is good for the soul, and there are plenty of options for easy listening from the island of Ireland.
 Renowned for their traditional ballads and reels, local Irish music has continued to pay homage to its origins whilst reaching new depths of the nuance of rural settings and, at times, political tensions within the countries.
-New, younger artists are not only shining on the Irish stage but dominating on a global scale as well.
-People continue to stream music that Irish artists have written and played, creating a new platform for people to enjoy music from.
-There has been an increase of the stream Irish artists are experiencing and this is due to their unique sounds, and soulful ballads.
-With plenty of local Irish music to choose from, you will never run out of options.
+New, younger artists are shining on the Irish stage and dominating on a global scale.
+People continue to stream music that Irish artists have written and played, creating a new platform for people to enjoy music.
+There has been an increase in the stream Irish artists are experiencing due to their unique sounds and soulful ballads.
+With plenty of local Irish music, you will never run out of options.

 Irish Artists: Kitt Philippa